 - Fresh chopped rosemary: To sprinkle on top of the dough for amazing flavour

-Making no knead focaccia is a breeze! let's do it!
+Making no knead focaccia bread is a breeze!
+Here's how it's done:

 - Preheat oven to 400° Mix together the flour, salt, thyme and granulated garlic in a large mixing bowl.
 Make a well in the centre and set aside